SAP/project-sailor/docs/tutorial.rst

 .. image:: _static/systemset_analysis_table.png

-In a wide analysis table each piece of equipment is represented as a column for each indicator it occurs.
+In a wide analysis table, all the information for a system and a timestamp is represented in a single row.
-The equipment appears as a unique number (unique within an analysis).
+Since one indicator can be assigned to multiple pieces of equipment, a uniquely numbered column is used to distinguish between the indicator instances that are created by such assignments.
+This number is unique within a single analysis table.

 Each system is represented by a so called *leading equipment* as the ``equipment_name``.
 Find the leading equipment for each system by calling ``get_leading_equipment()`` on the ``SystemSet``.